Policy 6-316: Code of Faculty Rights and Responsibilities

 status for reasons other than violation of this code in the following situations:

-- Medical reasons which result in the faculty member s inability to perform, even with reasonable accommodations, the essential functions of his or her duties and responsibilities as a faculty member.
-[See Policy 6-313, Section 3.B]
+- Medical reasons which result in the faculty member s inability to perform, even with reasonable accommodations, the essential functions of the faculty member's duties and responsibilities as a faculty member.
+[See Policy 6-313]

 - Financial exigency or bona fide discontinuance of a program.
-[See Policy 6-313, Section 3.C-D]
+[See Policy 6-313]

 - Proceedings to terminate or to award a contract with substantially reduced status